 Season 6: Jordan Sparks

-Since her time on Idol, Jordan Sparks has released four studio albums and earned various awards, including the NAACP Image Award, a BET Award, an American Music Award, a People’s Choice Award, and two Teen Choice Awards.
+Since her time on Idol, Jordan Sparks has released five studio albums and earned various awards, including the NAACP Image Award, a BET Award, an American Music Award, a People’s Choice Award, and two Teen Choice Awards.
 Her song “No Air” remains the third highest-selling song by an American Idol contestant, with three million digital copies sold in the United States alone.

 The singer married fitness model Dana Isaiah in 2017 and welcomed a son the following year.